TraderPilotTraderPilot

 Stop loss

-Wide enough that normal market noise doesn't trip it, tight enough that the loss fits within your per-trade risk.
+Wide enough to ignore normal noise, tight enough that the loss fits in your per-trade risk.
+A practical rule: 1.0–1.5 × recent ATR(14).
 The stop defines your position size, not the other way around.

 Profit target

-Placed where your setup usually reaches, not where you'd like it to.
-A realistic target that fills is worth more than an ambitious one that almost never hits.
+Placed where your setup usually reaches, not where you'd like.
+Target R:R ≥ 1.5 — a realistic target that fills is worth more than an ambitious one that almost never hits.

-The most important piece.
-When the trade advances a defined distance in your favor, the stop moves to your entry price.
+When the trade advances a defined distance in your favor (typically +1R), the stop moves to your entry plus a small offset covering commissions.
 From there, the worst case is a neutral trade.
 This alone changes your results curve.

 04